GVSHarshith-ux/VisionHouse/README.md

 # VisionHouse
-Everything you have seen once will be permanently captured.
+Everything you have seen once or more will be permanently captured.